Places to Visit in Agra

 This Mughal mausoleum in the city of Agra was built by Noor Jahan (Jahangir's wife) by her father Mirza Ghiyas Bagh, who was honored with the title of Itmad-ud-Daula (Pillar of the State).
 This is where the mausoleum took its name.

 The walls of the mausoleum are built in white marble and embedded with semi precious stones.
-The cenotaphs of both father and mother of Noor Jahan lay
+The cenotaphs of both father and mother of Noor Jahan lay side by side in the tomb.

 Timings: Open daily from sunrise to sunset.Registration Fee: Rs.110 for foreign tourists and 10 rupees for tourists in India.